 This information can be imported into event administration software for easier punch checking.
 Also, this information can be imported into various split time analysis programs.

-When you click "Export", Condes will prompt you for a file name for the file to which the exported data should be saved.
+When you click "Export", Condes prompts you for a file name for the file to which the exported data should be saved.

 File Type